iCopy-X-Community/icopyx-teardown/README.md

 ## Desired changes

 * Open the source code such that it could be properly maintained up to date with the RRG/Iceman and its GUI maintained properly as well
-* Document how to access the Proxmark3 output on the LCD as it has been demonstrated in marketing videos
-* Bind the UART-to-USB bridge to a Linux console when in non-PC-Mode, it's much more convenient than using the inner UART1
+* Bind the UART-to-USB bridge to the Linux Debug console when in non-PC-Mode, it's much more convenient than using the inner UART1